Quantitative concatenation for polynomial box norms

 is large for some $1$-bounded functions $f_0, f_1, f_2:\Z\to\C$ supported on $[N]:=\{1, \ldots, N\}$ for some large $N\in\N$, then PET gives only the largeness of the quantity

 This expression is essentially an average of many ``arithmetic box norms'' along progressions with common differences

-For more complicated $1$-dimensional polynomial progressions, the common differences arising are multilinear polynomials in parameters $h_1, h_2, \ldots$.
+For more complicated $1$-dimensional polynomial progressions, the common differences arising are \textit{multilinear} polynomials in parameters $h_1, h_2, \ldots$ {(meaning that they are linear combinations of monomials $h_1^{\eps_1}\cdots h_r^{\eps_r}$ with $\eps_1, \ldots, \eps_r\in\{0,1\}$; in other words, they are of degree at most 1 in each variable)}.
 At this point, it is desirable to ``concatenate'' these norms into a single Gowers norm of higher degree, so that one can use the numerous techniques involving the inverse theory of the Gowers norms.

 The first such concatenation result was proven by Tao and Ziegler \cite{TZ16}.
 Their approach was infinitary, however, and gave no quantitative bounds on the losses incurred while passing from an average of box norms to a single concatenated Gowers norm.
 In \cite{Pel20, PP19}, Peluse and Prendiville developed a different approach that could provide quantitative bounds\footnote{See also \cite{PPS24}, in which Peluse, Prendiville and Shao extend the quantitative concatenation approach from \cite{PP19} to obtain Gowers-norm-control for the configuration $(x_1, x_2),\; (x_1+z, x_2),\; (x_1, x_2+z^2)$.}.
 They showed, among other things, that the averages of box norms arising from applying PET to $1$-dimensional polynomial progressions